FredsTechVerse/elimu-mkononi-beta-v1.0/README.md

 ### KEY TIPS I HAVE PICKED UP ALONG THE JOURNEY

+- I was able to update the chapter 4 accross rerenders.
+It appears react router dom manages its states.
+- Page not found is quite strong when a person navigates to a form directly with a background....Look for better words...
+But it works well!

 - Multiple use states leads to multiple rerenders...Each state update triggers a new render cycle, and React will batch multiple state updates into a single render cycle only if they occur synchronously within the same event handler.
 Minimize their usage.

 - No 1 golden principal , no need to import a component from a component library if :-